 Who can use this feature

-The Figma UI allows you to access, create and adjust elements of your design.
+Figma design files have four distinct interactive areas: a toolbar, two sidebars, and a scrollable canvas.
+These areas allow you to access, create and adjust elements of your design.

-- Layers Panel and Page List: Option 1
+- Layers panel and Pages: ⌥ Option 1

 - Windows: Ctrl \